codeonlyjs/website/content/guide/apiComponents.md

 ### destroy() {#Component#destroy}

-Destroys this components `domTree` returning it to the constructed but not created state.
+Destroys this components [`DomTree`](apiLowLevel#DomTree) returning it to the constructed, but non-created state.

-A destroyed component can be recreated by remounting it or by calling its [Component#create](#Component#create) method.
+A destroyed component can be re-created by remounting it or by calling its [create](apiComponents#Component#create) method.